-- the Blockclique architecture ensures the sequential consistency of coin debits for each address, while allowing coin credits to be de-synchronized
+- the Blockclique architecture ensures the sequential consistency of coin debits for each address, while allowing coin credits to be slightly de-synchronized

 Of course there is much more to these results.
 We tested a large set of parameters, showed that our architecture is resilient to different kinds of attacks and even proposed improvements to existing consensus schemes.
 We encourage you to read the technical paper if you are interested in more details!

 Give it a try!

 We have shown that it is possible to solve the scaling issue of blockchains using transaction sharding in a multithreaded block graph.
 Massa reaches thousands of transactions per second without jeopardizing the decentralization nor the security of the blockchain.
 One thing that we did not mention is that our architecture is compatible with smart-contracts that can be implemented within one thread or adapted to support multithreading.

-We believe that Blockclique can fulfill the promises of a scalable, secure and truly decentralized blockchain.
+We believe that Massa can fulfill the promises of a scalable, secure and truly decentralized blockchain.
 We hope that you are as excited as we are and we’d love to hear your feedback!
 Please come to the subreddit r/massanet to give your thoughts!

 Forestier & Damir Vodenicaveric & Adrien Laversanne-Finot